 You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

-- Create custom data labels
+- Manage data labels

 These administrative tasks can be done only by an email campaign manager.

-Please note: Data labels in Dynamics are called contact data fields in dotmailer.
+Please note: Data labels in Dynamics are called Contact data fields in dotmailer.

 'Active Email Accounts' page